 You will need to convert your Jenkins API token to an authentication header.
 There are various tools online where you can do this.
 One such tool is here: https://www.blitter.se/utils/basic-authentication-header-generator/

-You provide the username the API Token is registered to as well as the API token.
+You provide the username to which the API Token is registered and the API token.

-Copy the entire string that it generates and this is the Authorization Header in the Copado URL Callout.
+Please copy the entire string it generates, which is the Authorization Header in the Copado URL Callout.

 Click Save once the URL Callout has been added to the step.

-Your Deployment/External CI jobs are now both setup and your Copado configuration is complete!
+Your Deployment/External CI jobs are now set up, and your Copado configuration is complete!

-To test this deployment, you can click Deploy directly from the deployment screen view.
+To test this deployment, click Deploy directly from the deployment screen view.

 Make sure to Deploy All on the next screen.

-You can view the results from this deployment on this screen as well by clicking Result for the Call Jenkins Job step.
+You can also view the results from this deployment on this screen by clicking Result for the Call Jenkins Job step.

 You can also select View in Jenkins on the External CI Job itself once the job is complete in Jenkins to view the build log.

 - General information